Starlight-polarization-based tomography of the magnetized interstellar medium: PASIPHAE's line-of-sight inversion method: Application to observational data

 \cite{Pan2019a} demonstrated that it is possible to perform a tomographic decomposition of the POS magnetic field by combining a large number of stellar polarization data obtained with the RoboPol polarimeter (\citealt{Ramaprakash2019}) and \textit{Gaia} distances.
 They selected two neighboring LOSs in the diffuse ISM which have different number of clouds along the LOS, as determined by their \ion{H}{I} spectra.
 One sightline exhibits two distinct peaks (velocity components) corresponding to two clouds overlapping on the POS (2-cloud region).
 The other sightline exhibits a single prominent peak (1-cloud region).
 They obtained stellar polarimetry for $\sim 100$ stars in each of these 0.32$^\circ$--wide circular regions, and were able to recover the polarization properties of each cloud separately.

-We choose to work with this dataset as it is the only one, to the best of our knowledge, that approaches the expected spatial density of stellar measurements of the \textsc{Pasiphae} survey in the optical, while targeting the diffuse ISM.
-We caution that despite this similarity, the aforementioned dataset is not directly representative of the kind of data expected from \textsc{Pasiphae}, for the following reasons.
+We choose to work with this data set as it is the only one, to the best of our knowledge, that approaches the expected spatial density of stellar measurements of the \textsc{Pasiphae} survey in the optical, while targeting the diffuse ISM.
+We caution that despite this similarity, the aforementioned data set is not directly representative of the kind of data expected from \textsc{Pasiphae}, for the following reasons.
 First, the selected regions in \cite{Pan2019a} are at intermediate latitude, with mean stellar polarization of $\sim 2\%$, thus a factor of several higher than the average polarization expected at high Galactic latitudes.
 Second, their observing strategy did not mimic a survey with fixed exposure time, so that the uncertainties do not reflect exactly those expected by \textsc{Pasiphae}.
-Nevertheless, the aforementioned dataset remains the most appropriate one to test our Bayesian method and compare directly to the results of the existing tomographic decomposition presented in \cite{Pan2019a}.
+Nevertheless, the aforementioned data set remains the most appropriate one to test our Bayesian method and compare directly to the results of the existing tomographic decomposition presented in \cite{Pan2019a}.

 In Fig.~\ref{fig:PanopData}, we show their data in the $(q_{\rm{V}},\,u_{\rm{V}})-\mu$ plane, also showing uncertainties in both polarization and parallaxes (propagated to distance moduli).
 As noted in this previous work, the stellar data show systematic differences in the stellar polarization properties between the two regions, as a result of differences in the ISM across the sky (e.g., dust column density).